 Once the press release has been issued and the day-of press interviews have taken place, it’s time to take stock of how the news is being received with the media, your customers and your internal teams.
 Your customers and internal employees are your primary audiences following the initial news announcement as they will long-term feel the biggest effects of this change.
 The worst thing you can do is go dark while you figure out how to bring two companies together or work with a new company overseeing your brand and product direction.
 Keep announcements you had in queue rolling and be sure to actively update your key media targets with any news.

-At TechComms UK, we have extensive expertise helping clients masterfully prepare for and execute successful PR strategies related to mergers and acquisitions.
+At TechComms, we have extensive expertise helping clients masterfully prepare for and execute successful b2b tech PR strategies related to mergers and acquisitions.
 Please contact TechComms, a b2b tech marketing and communications agency on + 44 (0) 203 322 8928.